Once you know the beekeeping words, the rest is easy

 candy plug: a piece of fondant or marshmallow placed in one end of a queen cage in order to delay the queen’s release

-capped brood: brood that is covered with a wax capping; usually comprised of bees in the late larval stage and pupal stage.
+capped brood: brood that is covered with a wax capping, usually composed of bees in the late larval stage and pupal stage.

 capped honey: honey that has been dehydrated to the proper moisture content and covered with wax

-cappings: wax coverings used by the bees to seal either pupae or honey, however the term usually refers to the cappings which cover honey
+cappings: wax coverings used by the bees to seal either pupae or honey, however, the term usually refers to the cappings that cover honey

 cavity tree: a tree that contains one or more hollowed out holes in the main trunk.
 The holes (or cavities) are potential nesting sites for honey bees and some wasp species.

-cell: a hexagonal compartment in a honey bee comb used for rearing of brood and storage of pollen and honey
+cell: a hexagonal compartment in a honey bee comb used for rearing brood or storage of pollen and honey

 central nervous system: the part of the nervous system which includes the brain and main ganglia.

-chilled brood: brood (eggs, larvae, or pupae) that have died due to exposure to cold temperatures
+chilled brood: brood (eggs, larvae, or pupae) that have died because of exposure to cold temperatures

 chocolate brood: capped brood [origin: southeastern U.S.].